hniel08/Yoodlize-1/README.md

 **Work in Progress**

 Test is designed to Automate an entire account creation and linking.
+To execute fill the inputs in the fillData.js file.

 Currently complete
 1. Create account